ImmortalAl/mlnf/DEV_MODE_GUIDE.md

 ## 🎯 What is Development Mode?

 Development Mode lets you:
-- Test changes locally before deploying
+- Test changes live on internet after deploying
 - Work offline without internet
 - Debug issues more easily
 - Switch between local and production APIs instantly